Have you noticed how many products look the same on e-commerce sites?

 To help writers write more easily, our brand guidelines also included humanistic definitions of the different customer motivations, along with key phrases and words to use/not use for each label.

-We are now embarking on a training programme for writers and non-writers.
+We also embarked on a training programme for writers and non-writers.

 Mr Flynn’s comments, below, say more than we could